-Eastern and Northern Lithuania are highly attractive areas for many iconic birds of the boreal region.
-Labanoras National Park covers a vast area with a predomination of Western Taiga forests, numerous lakes, various types of bogs, and natural meadows.
-This is an ideal environment for Capercailie and other grouse, along with some wodpecker and owl species.
+Southern and Northern Lithuania are highly attractive areas for many iconic birds of the boreal region.
+Dzūkija National Park covers a vast area with a predomination of Western Taiga forests, numerous lakes, natural meadows and various types of bogs including Čepkeliai Strict Nature Reserve and Žuvintas Biosphere Reserve.
+This is an ideal environment for Capercailie and other grouse, along with some woodpecker and owl species.
 The next destination is Birzai forest; also well known among birders as the paradise of owls and woodpeckers.
 Both sites are also rich with mammal fauna.
-Thus, early spring is one of the best seasons to visit Labanoras National Park, Birzai Forest and their surroundings, to meet and experience wild Lithuanian nature at its best.
+Thus, early spring is one of the best seasons to visit Dzūkija National Park, Žuvintas Biosphere Reserve Birzai Forest and their surroundings, to meet and experience wild Lithuanian nature at its best.

 Black Grouse (Tetrao tetrix) – Eugenijus Drobelis